RedPointGlobal/redpoint-rpi/docs/migration.md

 - **CSI SecretProviderClass** — Create SecretProviderClass resources for Azure Key Vault, AWS Secrets Manager, and other CSI secret providers
 - **Persistent volume creation** — Create PV + PVC pairs for CSI-backed storage (Azure Blob, Azure Files, AWS EFS, GCP Filestore)
 - **Per-service pod annotations/labels** — Apply `podAnnotations` and `podLabels` to individual services without affecting others
+- **Automatic database upgrade Job** — Helm-native Job that runs schema migrations on each `helm upgrade`
+- **Interaction CLI** — Interactive script that generates your overrides file, secrets, and prerequisites in one step

 See [readme-values.md](readme-values.md) for full details on the new architecture.